agentlang-ai/agentlang-cli/readme.md

-# AgentLang CLI
+# Agentlang CLI

-A command-line interface tool for running, validating, and generating documentation for AgentLang programs.
-AgentLang is a programming language designed for building agent-based applications with built-in support for entities, events, and relationships.
+A command-line interface tool for running, validating, and generating documentation for Agentlang programs.
+Agentlang is a programming language designed for building agent-based applications with built-in support for entities, events, and relationships.

 ## Features

-- **Initialize Projects**: Quickly scaffold new AgentLang applications with the proper project structure
+- **Initialize Projects**: Quickly scaffold new Agentlang applications with the proper project structure
-- **Run AgentLang Programs**: Execute AgentLang modules with full runtime support
+- **Run Agentlang Programs**: Execute Agentlang modules with full runtime support
 - **Interactive REPL**: Test and debug your code with a live REPL environment with hot-reloading support
-- **Parse and Validate**: Check syntax and semantic correctness of AgentLang code
+- **Parse and Validate**: Check syntax and semantic correctness of Agentlang code
-- **Generate API Documentation**: Automatically generate OpenAPI/Swagger documentation from your AgentLang modules
+- **Generate API Documentation**: Automatically generate OpenAPI/Swagger documentation from your Agentlang modules
 - **AI-Powered UI Generation**: Generate complete React + TypeScript + Vite applications from UI specifications using Claude AI
-- **Database Support**: Built-in support for PostgreSQL, MySQL, and SQLite
-- **Authentication**: Integration with Okta and AWS Cognito authentication services
-- **RBAC**: Role-based access control capabilities
-- **Audit Trail**: Comprehensive audit logging

 ## Installation